JeffersonLab/clas12-mcgen/gibuu/README.md

 * gibuu -h

 Here's what it does:
-1. generate a GiBUU configuration file based on command-line options and [this template](gibuu_template.opt)
+1. generates a GiBUU configuration file based on command-line options and [this template](gibuu_template.opt)
 1. runs GiBUU.x proper
-1. runs gibuu2lund
+1. runs gibuu2lund to generate `./gibuu.dat`

 ## See Also
 * https://gibuu.hepforge.org/